There are now 2 possible online modes for units:

 - Students are able to (1) develop an ethical sense of social responsibility and citizenship; (2) promote equity and social justice in the community; (3) employ skills of field observation, recording, questioning and analysis; (4) identify the main health issues in the region of the field work; (5) analyse the factors that influence the health of the community; (6) discuss the differences in health and health care that exist across patient groups and communities; (7) formulate health promotion strategies applicable to the local health issues; (8) develop effective communication skills in a different cultural setting; (9) recognise their own limitations and how and when to access support; and (10) employ skills of personal reflection.

 - Indicative assessments in this unit are as follows: (1) a 1500-word background assignment to be completed during the semester prior to the field work; (2) a 4000-word group report and presentation; and (3) participation in tutorials and field work, including a journal documenting observations/findings and reflections on fieldwork.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the a 1500-word background essay to be completed during the semester prior to the field work component.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the a 1500-word background assignment to be completed during the semester prior to the field work component.